Preventing Youth Gun Violence in Schools

 All of these qualities and skills remain critical throughout a person’s entire life.
 Those skills must be introduced as early as possible and reinforced throughout their schooling.

-Rachel’s Challenge: A Proactive Approach to School Violence
+Rachel’s Challenge: A Proactive Approach to Preventing Youth Gun Violence in Schools

-In order to decrease the prevalence of gun violence, both in schools and outside of them, we must shift from a reactive mindset to one of prevention.
+In order to decrease the prevalence of youth gun violence, in schools and within communities, we must shift from a reactive mindset to one of prevention.

 Studies show a strong link between mass shootings and suicidal motivations: almost 70% of shooters were suicidal before or during shootings.
 That percentage is even higher when it comes to school shooters.

-Rachel’s Challenge is a powerful, effective, and well-received social-emotional learning program that has impacted over 30 million students in more than 20,000 schools and prevented eight school shootings, as corroborated by law enforcement.
+Rachel’s Challenge is a well-received, powerful, evidence-based, tier one intervention that has impacted over 30 million students in more than 20,000 schools and prevented eight school shootings, as corroborated by law enforcement.

 As a catalyst for connection, Rachel’s Challenge teaches school staff how to help students learn the social and emotional skills they need to cultivate a safe, supportive, connected school environment.